sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 <hr>

 #### Command Line Jobs <a name="run-jobs-cmdline"></a>
 The login nodes are meant for compilation, file editing, simple data analysis, and other tasks that use minimal compute resources. <em>Do not run parallel or large jobs on the login nodes - even for simple tests</em>.
 Even if you could run a simple test on the command line on the login node, full tests should not be run on the login node because the performance will be adversely impacted by all the other tasks and login activities of the other users who are logged onto the same node.
-For example, at the moment that this note was written,  a `gzip` process was consuming 98% of the CPU time:
+For example, at the moment that this note was written,  a `gzip` process was consuming 98% of the CPU time on the Comet HPC system:
     ```
     [user@comet-ln3 OPENMP]$ top
     ...